Phantom Limb Pain

 These phantom limb sensations can be severely painful and debilitating.
 Some patients may feel tingling, numbness, hot or cold, cramping, stabbing, and burning.
 The most common sensation that patients continue to feel is pain in the missing limb.
 These painful sensations can diminish over time, but some people suffer from long-term pain that can be difficult to treat.

-There are several risk factors for the development of phantom limb pain, including phantom sensations, pain in the stump, pain in the limb prior to amputation, use of a prosthetic limb, and the number of years since the original amputation surgery.
+There are several risk factors for the development of phantom pain, including phantom sensations, pain in the stump, pain in the limb prior to amputation, use of a prosthetic limb, and the number of years since the original amputation surgery.
 The most significant risk factors include amputation of bilateral limbs and lower extremity amputation.

 What Are The Treatments?

-Some treatments for phantom limb pain include:
+Some treatments for phantom pain include:

 Medications – Studies have shown that tricyclic antidepressants, sodium channel blockers, and anticonvulsant medications can be effective.